The 10 Funniest Pranks Celebrities Have Pulled on Each Other

 Amy Schumer Falling in Front of Kim Kardashian & Kanye West

-Only Schumer would dare to prank celebrity royalty, Kardashian and West, on a red carpet.
-In a now-infamous picture, the comedian and the Kardashian-Wests attending TIME magazine’s annual TIME 100 red carpet event.
+Only Schumer would dare to prank celebrity royalty Kardashian and West on a red carpet.
+The comedian and the Kardashian-Wests were attending TIME magazine’s annual TIME 100 red carpet event.
 When Schumer saw the couple making their way down the red carpet, she knew she had to do something dramatic.
 The first thing that she thought of was to face-plant onto the red carpet and pretend that she fell.
 Photographers caught some epic pictures of Schumer pretending to struggle for help as Kim and Kanye nonchalantly step over her.

 Rihanna Wakes Up Jimmy Kimmel by Twerking While He Sleeps

-Who wouldn’t want to be woken up to Rihanna?
-The “Work” singer pranked late-night host, Jimmy Kimmel, who has been notorious for pranking celebrities like Matt Damon and random bystanders on the street, by sneaking into his house and throwing money on him as he slept.
+Who wouldn’t want to wake up to Rihanna?
+The “Work” singer pranked late-night host Jimmy Kimmel, who has been notorious for pranking celebrities like Matt Damon and random bystanders on the street, by sneaking into his house and throwing money on him as he slept.
 In a video on “Jimmy Kimmel Live!”
-Rihanna can be seen quietly entering the host’s house with a few back-up dancers and a boom box.
+Rihanna can be seen quietly entering the host’s house with a few backup dancers and a boom box.
 Then, when they were close enough, RihRih blasted her song, “Bitch Better Have My Money,” tossed cash on Kimmel’s back, and lodged a pillow at him, making sure that he woke up.